arielsalvo/cli_parse_guide/cli_parsing.md

 - In this case the device's `ansible_network_os` was converted to the ntc_template format `cisco_nxos`.
 Alternatively the `os` could have been provided with the `parser/os` key.
 - The `cisco_nxos_show_interface.textfsm` template, included with the ntc_templates package, was used to parse the output
 - Additional information about the `ntc_templates` python library can be foud here: https://github.com/networktocode/ntc-templates
+- Red Hat Ansible Automation Platform subscription support is limited to the use of public API as documented.

 ### pyATS parsing engine example